jcoglan/vault-cipher/README.markdown

 Provides a high-level authenticated encryption API that [Vault](http://github.com/jcoglan/vault) uses to encrypt its stored settings.
-It is not intended to be a long-term solution since eventually we will be able to use GCM mode and NaCl in Node, but for now I'm using a hand-rolled encrypt-then-MAC scheme based on AES-256 and HMAC-SHA-256.
+It is not intended to be a long-term solution since eventually we will be able to use GCM mode or NaCl in Node, but for now I'm using a hand-rolled encrypt-then-MAC scheme based on AES-256 and HMAC-SHA-256.

 It is very high-level, providing a simple way to encrypt and decrypt text: